henrik/styleguide/README.markdown

 end
 ```

-A comment that relates to implementation, not interface or usage goes inside:
+A comment that relates to implementation, not interface or usage, goes inside:

 ```ruby
 def method(x, y)